Lipen/discrete-math-course/typst/hw3.typ

 #block(sticky: true)[*Part (e): Timing Analysis*]

-A 4-bit rotary encoder outputs Gray at 10,000 steps/second.
+A 4-bit rotary encoder outputs Gray code at 10 MHz (10 million steps/second).
-With 10ns gate delay, is your Gray-to-binary converter circuit fast enough?
+With 10ps gate delay, is your Gray-to-binary converter fast enough?
-What is the maximum step rate your circuit can handle?
+What is the maximum step rate it can handle?

-#block(sticky: true)[*Part (f): Error Analysis*]
+#block(sticky: true)[*Part (f): Glitch Analysis*]

-Why does Gray code eliminate glitches during mechanical transitions?
-Show a concrete example: pick two consecutive binary values where multiple bits change, and demonstrate the incorrect intermediate value that could be read during transition.
+Mechanical encoders don't switch bits _atomically_.
+During transitions where multiple binary bits change (e.g., $3 to 4$), different bits flip at different times, creating intermediate glitch states.
+Demonstrate this with a concrete example and explain why Gray code eliminates this problem.

 == Problem 8: Arithmetic Circuits